Candy

 Two Ingredient Fudge with Variations

-Two-Ingredient Fudge with Combinations is the easiest, creamiest and tastiest fudge you will ever make.
+Two-Ingredient Fudge with Variations is the easiest, creamiest and tastiest fudge you will ever make.
 You can throw this fudge together in a matter of several minutes so you can have your fudge any time you feel like it.

 -